tilowiklundSensmetry/homebrew-tap/README.md

-# aumuell's Tap
+# Homebrew Formulae provided by the Visualization Team at HLRS (Supercomputing Center at University of Stuttgart)

-This repository contains additional formulae for [Homebrew](http://github.com/~mxcl/homebrew).
+This repository contains additional formulae for [Homebrew](https://github.com/Homebrew).

 ## Install a Formula from This Tap

 Prepare once with:

-    brew tap aumuell/tap
+    brew tap hlrs-vis/tap

-From then on, you can use usual install procedure:
+From then on, you can use the usual install procedure:

-    brew install openscenegraph
+    brew install covise